FrozenVoid/Hardware-DB/Input/Dpad/readme.txt

 D-pad(direction pad) is a direction input device: https://en.wikipedia.org/wiki/D-pad
-Canonical implementation used for joysticks is the early 90's design of 8-direction D-pad that was popularized by Sega Genesis/MegaDrive. https://en.wikipedia.org/wiki/File:Sega-Genesis-6But-Cont.jpg
+Canonical implementation used for joysticks is the early 90's design of 8-direction D-pad that was popularized by Sega Genesis/MegaDrive.(In theory 16-direction D-pad would provide more accuracy, but most video game movement is too discrete to utilize this and very few 16-direction controllers exist, plus amount of directions loses 'discreteness' of action making it more analog and imprecise/ambiguous when 2+ switches(e.g. up+upleft1(left+1) +upleft2(left+2) are pressed )). https://en.wikipedia.org/wiki/File:Sega-Genesis-6But-Cont.jpg

 D-pad allow a single-direction input(e.g. right+up) to register